Wolf Yoga Wolf Yoga

 Wolf Yoga

 Welcome.
-I’m Jordan, a survivor of complex developmental trauma, including childhood neglect, sexual abuse, and domestic violence.
-These early wounds left me with chronic nervous system dysregulation, PTSD, emotional numbing, and ongoing physiological distress.
+I’m Jordan, a survivor of complex developmental trauma.
 Conventional treatments fell short of my needs, so I embarked on a personal journey into the study of Consciousness and Human Potential, Yoga, Ayurveda, and Shamanism.
 This journey inspired me to create Wolf Yoga, a nonprofit and online resource dedicated to healing trauma through an integrative, consciousness-based approach.

 Why Wolf Yoga?